Connect with us

 Proper No. Twelve

 In September 2018, Conor McGregor launched his whiskey brand, Proper No. Twelve Irish Whiskey, named after the childhood neighborhood he grew up in.
-In 2021, a deal was struck for McGregor and his business partners to sell their 51% majority stake in the company to Proximo Spirits, who already owned the other 49%.
+In 2021, a deal was struck for McGregor and his business partners to sell their 51% majority stake in the company to Proximo Spirits, which already owned the other 49%.

 The deal was estimated to be worth $600 million, making McGregor even richer overnight.
 Finalizing the agreement means Conor McGregor no longer owns a stake in the Proper No. Twelve Irish Whiskey brand.